Koushik-Saha/Manage_Multiple_Accounts/README.md

 # Manage_Multiple_Accounts
-How to manage multiple GitHub accounts on a single machine with SSH keys
+How to manage multiple GitHub accounts on a single machine with SSH keysss

 Check your `SSH KEY` with `ls -al ~/.ssh`